Supercili0usMe/bachelors_diploma_work/README.md

-# portfolio
+# Bachelor's diploma work

-This repo about all my Data science projects
+This repo is about my SUAI bachelor degree.

-## Projects
 ### Smoking and drinking classification
 In this project, I have studied the basic classification methods of machine learning, such as
 * K-nearest neighbors (kNN);